VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   The best solution is to use remote storage with [backfilling support](https://docs.victoriametrics.com/#backfilling) such as VictoriaMetrics.

 * `vmagent` buffers scraped data at the `-remoteWrite.tmpDataPath` directory until it is sent to `-remoteWrite.url`.
-  The directory can grow large when remote storage is unavailable for extended periods of time and if `-remoteWrite.maxDiskUsagePerURL` isn't set.
+  The directory can grow large when remote storage is unavailable for extended periods of time and if the maximum directory size isn't limited with `-remoteWrite.maxDiskUsagePerURL` command-line flag.
-  If you don't want to send all the data from the directory to remote storage then simply stop `vmagent` and delete the directory.
+  If you don't want to send all the buffered data from the directory to remote storage then simply stop `vmagent` and delete the directory.

+* If `vmagent` runs on a host with slow persistent storage, which cannot keep up with the volume of processed samples, then is is possible to disable the persistent storage with `-remoteWrite.disableOnDiskQueue` command-line flag.
+See [these docs](#disabling-on-disk-persistence) for more details.

 * By default `vmagent` masks `-remoteWrite.url` with `secret-url` values in logs and at `/metrics` page because the url may contain sensitive information such as auth tokens or passwords.